PaulCMatthews/Music/README.md

 Music files, written with Lilypond

+Each piece has a Lilypond file (.ly) and a pdf file.

+The songs are set in a key suitable for low voice, alto or baritone.

 Silent Worship: An arrangement of a Handel Aria by Arthur Somervell.
-The song was performed by Gwyneth Paltrow and Ewam McGregor in the film of Jane Austen's Emma.
+The song was performed by Gwyneth Paltrow and Ewan McGregor in the 1996 film of Jane Austen's Emma.

 Lascia Ch'io Pianga: another famous Handel aria, from the opera Rinaldo.